+In the US, the board of public utilities for Los Alamos County has voted against offering consumers a smart meters opt out.
 In a move that will interest other public utilities in the US, the board agreed 4-1 to back the motion to make smart meters mandatory.

 One board member said: “It’s a little unfair to the department to have to cater to a small ultimately dwindling subset of customers.
 [Exelon subsidiary acquires ConEdison electricity retail and natural gas business]

 "There are going to be some people who are forced to switch over.”